vkakerbeck/tbp.monty/docs/contributing/documentation.md

 >Please put the title in single quotes and, if applicable, escape any single quotes using two single quotes in a row.
 Example: `title: 'My New Doc''s'`

-> 🚧 Your title must match the url-safe slug
+> 🚧 Your title must match the URL-safe slug
 >
 >If your title is `My New Doc's` then your file name should be `my-new-docs.md`